AS220 Youth Summer Jobs 2020:

 Theme: Design Justice: the impact that design has on mental health.

-Focus: Designing the future of AS220 youth, both physically and programmatically, in the form on a multimedia installation / simulation @ Industries or 95 column (Aborn Gallery, Black Box, Psychic Readings)
+Focus: Designing the future of AS220 Youth, both physically and programmatically, in the form of a multimedia installation / simulation at AS220 Industries or 95 Empire Street (Aborn Gallery, Black Box, Psychic Readings)

 Please apply being aware that you will NOT be divided into dance/music/media/visuals.
 See positions descriptions below.